MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/using-resource-dlls-in-a-minidriver.md

 ---
-title: Using Resource DLLs in a Minidriver
+title: Use resource DLLs in a minidriver
-description: Using Resource DLLs in a Minidriver
+description: Provides information about how to use resource DLLs in a minidriver.
 keywords:
-- GPD files WDK Unidrv , resource DLLs
+- GPD files WDK Unidrv, resource DLLs
 - resource DLLs WDK Unidrv
-ms.date: 04/20/2017
+ms.date: 09/16/2022
 ---

-# Using Resource DLLs in a Minidriver
+# Use resource DLLs in a minidriver

 Typically, printer drivers require the use of such resources as externally stored fonts, icons and other bitmaps, and localizable user interface text strings.
 Descriptions of these items are placed in a resource DLL, as described in the Microsoft Windows SDK documentation.

-To use resource DLLs in a Unidrv minidriver, you must identify the resources in either of the following manners:
+To use resource DLLs in a Unidrv minidriver, you must identify the resources as follows:

 - If you are using more than one resource DLL, identify them using the RESDLL feature.

     An example usage of the RESDLL feature is as follows: